 Article 3 Offers3.1 All offers made by the Supplier, including tenders, quotes and/or the time of delivery of the goods are without obligation, unless agreed otherwise in writing.
 Prices are exclusive of VAT.
 The Supplier may assume that the documents and information provided by the Buyer are correct.
 The Supplier will prepare his offer or quote on the basis of the information provided.
 The Supplier is not liable for any damage caused by or to be caused by the incorrect, incomplete or late submission of documents and information by the Buyer.

 3.2 An Agreement between the Supplier and the Buyer is concluded after the Buyer has received the order confirmation sent by the Supplier.
 If the Buyer does not object to the order confirmation in writing within eight days, the agreement is deemed to have been formed.

 3.3 Information given in the catalogues, (technical) drawings, images, advice or otherwise additional information provided by the Supplier will not bind the Supplier unless this is explicitly confirmed by the Supplier in writing.

-Article 4 Prices4.1 The prices given and quoted by the Supplier are expressed in Euros.
+Article 4 Prices4.1 The prices given and quoted by the Supplier are expressed in Euros, unless agreed otherwise in writing between the Supplier and the Buyer.
 The prices given and quoted by the Supplier are exclusive of all direct and indirect taxes, insurance premiums, import duties, excise duties and transport costs and are payable by the Buyer unless agreed otherwise in writing.